-- School's readiness for addressing learner's difficulties. - Technological advancement and its application ICT, adaptive and assistive devices, equipments and other technologies for different disabilities. - Classroom management and organisation. - Responding to special needs by developing strategies for content, curricular adaptations, lesson planning and TLM. - Pedagogical strategies to respond to individual needs of students: Cooperative learning strategies in the classroom, peer tutoring, social learning, reflective teaching, multisensory teaching, etc. - Supportive services required for meeting special needs in the classroom special/ resource teacher, speech therapist, physiotherapist, occupational therapist, and counselor.
+- Classroom management and organisation. - Responding to special needs by developing strategies for content, curricular adaptations, lesson planning and TLM. - Pedagogical strategies to respond to individual needs of students: Cooperative learning strategies in the classroom, peer tutoring, social learning, reflective teaching, multisensory teaching, etc. - Supportive services required for meeting special needs in the classroom special/resource teacher, speech therapist, physiotherapist, occupational therapist, and counselor.
 Development and application of learner -friendly evaluation procedures; Different provisions for examination by CBSE and the board in their State.